spatie/docs.spatie.be-old/resources/views/laravel-tags/v1/introduction.md

 **IMPORTANT: This package isn't stable yet.
 We will release v1.0.0 soon**

-This package provides you with a `HasTags` trait with which you can easily add tags to your Eloquent models.
-Once the package is set up you can do stuff like this:
+Like the name implies Laravel tag add taggable behaviour to your models.
+After the package is installed to only thing you have to do is to add the `HasTags` trait to an Eloquent model to make it taggable.

+But we didn't stop with the regular tagging capabilities you find in every package.
+Laravel tags comes with batteries included.
+Out of the box it has support for [translating tags](/laravel-tags/v1/advanced-usage/adding-translations), [multiple tag types](/laravel-tags/v1/advanced-usage/using-types), add [sorting capabilities](/laravel-tags/v1/advanced-usage/sorting-tags).

+Here are some code examples:

 ```php
 // create a model with some tags